-In any areas where soil-supported concrete structure or pavement are to be used, vegetation and all loose or excessively organic material should be stripped to a minimum depth of six inches and removed from the site.
+In any areas where soil-supported concrete structures or pavement are to be used, vegetation and all loose or excessively organic material should be stripped to a minimum depth of six inches and removed from the site.
 Subsequent to stripping operations, the pavement subgrade should be proof rolled prior to fill placement and recompacted to as per City of San Antonio Standard Construction Guidelines, 2008.
 The exposed subgrade should not be allowed to dry out prior to placing structural fill.
 Each lift should be tested by InTEC geotechnical engineer or his representative prior to placement of the subsequent lift.

-Voids caused by site preparation, such as removal of trees or disturbed areas, should be compacted as described below:
+Voids caused by site preparation, such as removal of trees or areas disturbed by demolition of existing structures, should be compacted as described below.